 These cards will assist us to deal with forgery.
-At the moment, you can forge a birth certificate, an Identification Card (ID) or even someone else's Identification Card.
-However, the Huduma Number codes can easily be scanned for authenticity.
-We will have dealt with the issue of forgery.
+At the moment, you can forge a birth certificate, a national identification card or even someone else's identification card.
+However, if the Huduma Namba codes can easily be scanned for authenticity, we will have dealt with the issue of forgery.